Caio-Elcio/Caio-Elcio/README.md

 - <p>🤵 I'm an intern and I've been working as a back-end and front-end developer since 2021.</p>
 - <p>🤵 Back-end and front-end development intern at Stefanini Group.</p>
 - 👽 My hobbies are:
-  - 💻 Study new back-end and front-end languages.
   - 🎧 Listening to music while studying and working.
   - 🎬 Watch movies and series.
   - 💬 Feel free to get in touch.